 Service-learning is a learning experience that combines service with the community with structured preparation and reflection opportunities.
 Service opportunities are tied to academic coursework and address concerns that are identified and articulated by the community.

 As students engage in service-learning, they learn about the context in which service is provided, the connection between their service and their academic coursework, and their roles as community members.

 Self-placements can be used to meet the service-learning requirement for your course IF you have a pre-existing volunteer relationship with a non-profit or government organization, AND the nature of your service work aligns with the learning goals of your course.
-Self-placement forms for Winter quarter are due on Friday, April 10.

 - Download Acknowledgement of Risk Form – this form is for those that missed online registration and or those that are under 18.
 The Carlson Center must receive a signed copy of this form before you begin volunteering at a service-learning site.

-|Service-Learning Orientation(at your service site)||April 6th-10th||Contact your site supervisor for orientation details.
-Orientations should, in most cases, be complete by January 16th so that you can begin your service shortly thereafter.|
+Oct.
+7 – 16 (W-Th-F-M-T-W-Th-F): Participate in orientations with your host organizations.
+Review details in your position description and/or contact your site supervisor to RSVP – or for more details.
+Orientations should, in most cases, be complete by Oct.
+16 so you can begin your regular service soon after.